Shippable/docs/sources/platform/tutorial/workflow/run-ci-builds-on-arm.md

 #### CI jobs

-If you are running CI jobs, the **shippable.yml** configuration is explained in the [CI section](/ci/yml-structure/), and our support for CI in general is explained in [CI overview](/ci/why-continuous-integration/).
+If you are running CI jobs, the **shippable.yml** configuration is explained on the [YAML config page](/ci/yml-structure/), and our support for CI in general is explained in [CI overview](/ci/why-continuous-integration/).

 * [Enable your CI project](/ci/enable-project/).
 * Add a **shippable.yml** to the root of your repository and configure your workflow.
 Read the [configuration reference](/ci/yml-structure/) for help with config.
 * The important thing here is to configure your builds to run builds on the shared node pool.
-The `runtime` section of the YAML will help achieve this:
+The `runtime` section of the YAML will help achieve this.
+Set it to `shippable_shared_aarch64` as shown below:

 ```
 runtime:
   nodePool: shippable_shared_aarch64
 ```
 * That's it!
 Commit your config file and your project will start building on the shared pool!